apanisales/FishShell/README.md

 * Able to run built-in commands as well as commands in both the current directory and those in the PATH environment variable.

-* Tracks how long each process runs and make this information available in the history.
+* Tracks how long each process runs and makes this information available in the history.

 * Supports file output redirection and pipe redirection.